cproctor/qualitative-coding/NOTES.md

 # Next steps

+- find should have --output options for csv
+- rename not implemented for database.
+- Remove qc cb.
+The codebook should be automatically updated after coding.
 - The min and max should targed different values depending on whether -a is present.
   If -a, then we care about the recursive total codes.
 If not, then we care about that code exactly.